CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V01.md

 10.Ti=TERM AND TERMINATION

-10.sec=Either party may terminate this Agreement with or without cause by providing at least ninety daysí prior written notice to the other party.
-MITís obligations with respect to use and non-disclosure of Confidential Data shall survive for a period of five  years following expiration or any earlier termination of this Agreement.
+10.sec=Either party may terminate this Agreement with or without cause by providing at least ninety days‚Äô prior written notice to the other party.
+MIT‚Äôs obligations with respect to use and non-disclosure of Confidential Data shall survive for a period of five  years following expiration or any earlier termination of this Agreement.

 11.Ti=RETURN OR DESTRUCTION OF CONFIDENTIAL DATA AND INFORMATION